Simulating (2+1)D SU(2) Yang-Mills Lattice Gauge Theory at finite density with tensor networks: Abstract

 \section{Abstract}

-We numerically simulate a non-Abelian lattice gauge theory in two spatial dimensions, with Tensor Networks (TN).
+We numerically simulate a non-Abelian lattice gauge theory in two spatial dimensions, with Tensor Networks (TN), up to intermediate sizes ($>$30 matter sites) well beyond exact diagonalization.
 We focus on the SU(2) Yang-Mills model in Hamiltonian formulation, with dynamical matter and minimally truncated gauge field (hardcore gluon).
 Thanks to the TN sign-problem-free approach, we characterize the phase diagram of the model at zero and finite baryon number as a function of the quark bare mass and color charge.
-Already at intermediate system sizes, we distinctly detect a liquid phase of quark-pair bound-state quasi-particles (baryons), whose mass is finite towards the continuum limit.
+At intermediate system sizes, we detect a liquid phase of quark-pair bound-state quasi-particles (baryons), whose mass is finite towards the continuum limit.
 Interesting phenomena arise at the transition boundary where color-electric and color-magnetic terms are maximally frustrated: for low quark masses, we see traces of potential deconfinement, while for high masses, signatures of a possible topological order.

 Non-Abelian gauge field theories, such as Quantum Chromodynamics (QCD), lay at the core of the Standard Model of particle physics.

 They have been extensively successful in predicting the physical phenomena of quarks and gluons with large momentum transfers, where perturbative methods apply.
-Conversely, at the energy scales of the hadronic world, where perturbative methods fail, robust numerical frameworks were developed, such as lattice gauge theories (LGTs) \cite{Kogut1979a, Rothe2012}.
+Conversely, at the energy scales of the hadronic world, where perturbative methods fail, robust numerical frameworks were developed, such as lattice gauge theories (LGTs) \cite{Kogut1979, Rothe2012}.
 Monte Carlo (MC) simulations of LGTs characterized essential phenomena such as the hadronic spectrum, the mechanism for confinement \cite{Wilson1974, Kogut1983, Gupta1998}, the chiral symmetry breaking mechanism \cite{Kogut1982, Gottlieb1987, Alford1999, Mitter2015}, and the role of topology in QCD at finite temperatures \cite{Creutz1980, Creutz1982, Kogut1985, Biswal2017}.
 Despite an impressive number of successful predictions, MC methods are hindered by the infamous sign problem, which hampers the simulation of a wide class of physical settings described by complex or negative actions (finite charge-density phases, fermions, real-time dynamics), whose numerical investigations remain -- to date -- an open challenge~\cite{Loh1990, Troyer2005}.